superchelo/3dcalc/README.md

 # 3dcalc
-a 3D graphing calculator using openGL and its fixed pipeline\n requires freeglut, glew and exprtk libraries simply type in a function with variables x and z.
+a 3D graphing calculator using openGL and its fixed pipeline.\
+Requires freeglut, glew and exprtk libraries.\
+Simply type in a function with variables x and z.\
-To move the graph around press the left mouse button and move the cursor around.
+To move the graph around press the left mouse button and move the cursor around.\
 The axes are [-5,5]

 ![image](https://github.com/user-attachments/assets/0e25e533-c914-48fe-8a92-31d0bb16a7ec)